Can Dogs Eat Welch’s Fruit Snacks? Which Ones Are Safe?

 Fruit snacks may include undetectable allergens that cause sensitive dogs’ skin irritations, itching, and general discomfort.
 These allergic responses may be brought on by artificial flavors, particular fruits, or other additives, putting our canine friends through more than a slight inconvenience.

-8. Nutritional Inequality
+8. Nutritional Imbalance

-Welch’s treats may appear fruity, but the truth is that they lack the vital components canines require to maintain a balanced diet.
+These treats may appear fruity, but the truth is that they lack the vital components canines require to maintain a balanced diet.
 Fruit purees include specific vitamins and antioxidants, but they are insignificant compared to the essential proteins found in meat sources.

-Although you might not be able to make homemade versions of Welch’s fruit snacks that are identical to the commercial ones, you can make them that are healthier and customized to your tastes.
+Although you might not be able to make homemade versions of fruit snacks that are identical to the commercial ones, you can make them that are healthier and customized to your tastes.

 Ingredients